-One of the core principles for Hong Kong arbitration is that courts should intervene in the arbitration as little as possible.
-This is reflected by Section 12 AO, which cites Article 5 of the Model Law, and which states that the courts should only intervene where proper authority is convened to them by applicable law.
+One of the core principles for Hong Kong arbitrations is that courts should intervene in the arbitration as little as possible.
+Due to Hong Kong's pro arbitration stance, the courts generally do not interfere with arbitration proceedings except in certain circumstances with the purpose to assist the arbitral process.
+This is reflected by Section 12 AO, which refers to Article 5 of the Model Law, and which states that the courts should only intervene where proper authority is conveyed to them by applicable law.
 Even though litigation is pending at a Hong Kong court, either party may, as stated in Section 20 AO, request the court to submit the dispute to arbitration, if the court finds that a valid and binding arbitration agreement exists.
 In such cases, the court action will be stayed.